KukaXoco Finance: Investment Center

 - TQQQ -

-Invesco ProShares Ultrapro QQQ (Nasdaq 100) Trust [0.75%a] (Nasdaq)
+Invesco ProShares Ultrapro QQQ (Nasdaq 100) Trust [0.75%] (Nasdaq)

 (trend up)

-The QQQ on sterioids, tripled leveraged.
+The QQQ on steroids, tripled leveraged.

 - SCHG -